 Enrolling in the FBA Export program is a straightforward procedure that does not need any extra effort on the seller’s part.
-FBA costs are the same for domestic and international orders, therefore there is no additional expense.
-International shipping and customs taxes will be paid by the buyer.
+FBA costs are the same for domestic and international orders.
+Therefore, there is no additional expense.
+The buyer will pay international shipping and customs taxes.
 As a seller, make sure that the products are accessible via the FBA program in their home marketplace and that the FBA Export platform is turned on.

 Table of Contents

-What Is the Amazon FBA Export Program and How Does Amazon FBA Work?
+What Is the Amazon FBA Export Program and How It Work?

 You can only sell your goods to customers in your home marketplace unless you sell abroad or have previously activated the FBA Export program.
 That implies that if a client from another nation tries to buy the item from your Amazon marketplace, they will be unable to do so since your Amazon account is not set up to export the item.

 Let us suppose that you’re selling a ‘travel mug’ on Amazon.com.
-If a customer from the United Kingdom visits Amazon.com in search of this particular mug, he or she will be unable to buy it (despite the fact that it is listed on the website) unless the customer is registered in the FBA export program.
+If a customer from the United Kingdom visits Amazon.com in search of this particular mug, he or she will be unable to buy it (even though it is listed on the website) unless the customer is registered in the FBA export program.
 If you join the program, however, that item will be accessible to that UK customer and other customers from over 100 countries across the globe at no additional cost to you.

 How Do You Get Involved in Amazon FBA Export Program?

-The products that are acceptable for export are identified by Amazon.
+Amazon identifies the products that are acceptable for export.
 Go to the Reports tab, pick Fulfillment, and then choose the Exportable Inventory report from your Seller Central dashboard.
-Amazon refreshes this data on a frequent basis, so if your things aren’t showing up right now, they could in the near future.
+Amazon refreshes this data frequently, so if your things aren’t showing up right now, they could soon.

-All you have to do now is joining the FBA Export program.
+All you have to do now is join the FBA Export program.
 To do so, go to Settings, Fulfillment by Amazon, Export Settings, and double-check that the marketplace where you’re selling is enabled.